Matthew 19

 [26] And Jesus looking on them said to them, With people this is impossible; however, with God all are possible.

-All of the disciples had left everything and followed the Lord Jesus, and all had this question in them: by following the Lord Jesus now, what do they get in return?
-This is a common question then and now.
-Peter’s question comes from worry; for the disciples then, it was harder to understand what they would get in return by following the Lord Jesus.
-They did not know yet about the resurrection, but those coming after know about it from the Bible.
-The resurrection, which is the reason to follow the Lord Jesus for people nowadays, is different from the disciples’ reason.
-We follow after the Lord Jesus because we expect life after death, but the disciples at that time followed by faith of teaching.
+Comments Matthew 19:27 All the disciples had left everything and followed the Lord Jesus, and all of them had this question in them: By following the Lord Jesus now, what do they get in return?
+This question is a common one, then and now.
+Peter’s question came from worry; for the disciples at that time, it was harder to understand what they would get in return by following the Lord Jesus.
+They did not know about the resurrection yet, but those who come after will know about it from the Bible.
+The resurrection, which is the reason for people nowadays to follow the Lord Jesus, is different from the disciples’ reason.
+We follow after the Lord Jesus because we expect life after death, but the disciples at that time followed by faith from teaching.

-The new world (the regeneration) is the world that has the Lord Jesus sitting upon His glorious throne, ruling His people, and it is beyond what the human mind can understand.
-The new world refers to a physical world that will appear to all people to see at the same time at the second coming of the Lord (See John 14:1-4; Matthew 25:31; Luke 22:28-30; 2 Peter 3:10-13; Revelation 20:4-6).
-God the Father will literally open the sky so that all people living on earth at that time will see this new world where the Lord Jesus sits upon His glorious throne.
-The Father Himself does this action of opening the sky; the Father puts His hand through the sky and separates the sky to open it like a tunnel.
-The Holy Spirit, which dwells on the earth, will open the eyes of the chosen ones all at the same time to see the Lord Jesus sitting on His glorious throne (See Acts 7:55-56).
-All eyes will see this new world and the Lord Jesus’ throne (See Revelation 19:11-16).
+Comments Matthew 19:28 The new world (the regeneration) is the world that has the Lord Jesus sitting upon His glorious throne, ruling His people, and it is beyond what the human mind can understand.
+The new world here refers to a physical world that will appear to all people to see at the same time at the second coming of the Lord Jesus to Earth (see John 14:1-4; Matthew 25:31; Luke 22:28-30; 2 Peter 3:10-13; Revelation 20:4-6).
+God the Father will literally open the sky so that all people living on Earth at that time will see this new world where the Lord Jesus sits upon His glorious throne.
+The Father Himself does this action of opening the sky.
+The Father puts His hand through the sky and separates the sky to open it like a tunnel.
+The Holy Spirit, which dwells on the Earth, will open the eyes of the chosen ones all at the same time to see the Lord Jesus sitting on His glorious throne (see Acts 7:55-56).
+All eyes will see this new world and the Lord Jesus’ throne (see Revelation 19:11-16).

-“… you also will sit on twelve thrones” refers to the final twelve apostles that will sit on twelve thrones, ruling in the new word with the Lord Jesus.
+“… you also will sit on twelve thrones” refers to the final twelve apostles that will sit on twelve thrones, ruling in the new world with the Lord Jesus.

 [29] And everyone that has left houses, or brothers, or sisters, or father, or mother, or children, or lands, for My name's sake, will receive a hundredfold, and will inherit eternal life.

-You could use this verse to justify salvation by works, but this verse actually refers to the heart.
+Comments Matthew 19:29 You could use this verse to justify salvation by works, but this verse actually refers to the heart.
 The Lord Jesus has already done the work, so there is no more work to be done for salvation; we only need to believe and follow Him.
 In this verse, the Lord does not mean that you abandon your family but that you abandon the inner attachment of the heart to your family to become free in hearing the purpose of the Lord for you.
-The person who does this will have a special call or purpose to do for the Lord, but this will not mean abandoning the family.
-The family is one in the Lord; you can separate for a while for work purposes, but you do not abandon the family; it is never the Lord’s will to separate completely (See 1 Timothy 5:8).
+The person who does this will have a special calling or purpose to serve the Lord, but this will not mean abandoning their family.
+The family is one in the Lord; you can separate for a while for work purposes, but you do not abandon the family; it is never the Lord’s will to separate completely (see 1 Timothy 5:8).

 [30] However, many first will be last, and last first.

-The meaning of this verse can be linked to verse 29, and it refers to the cleanness of the heart.
-This verse refers to people who have a heart that is as clean as a newborn baby and think of no wicked things inside of them; this kind of heart can be counted as following the teaching of the Bible.
-These people look as to be the first to go to heaven, but there is one problem with their hearts: they have yet to open it to accept the Lord Jesus.
-On the other hand, you have the hearts of mature persons that do not look clean, yet they have opened their hearts to the Lord, and their heart is cleansed by the blood of the Lord Jesus; these look as last, but in fact, are the first to go in the kingdom of the heavens (See Matthew 21:31).
-The heart of the mature person that is cleansed by the blood of the Lord Jesus that is the one to be first (See Luke 18:9-14).
+Comments Matthew 19:30 The meaning of this verse can be linked to verse 29, referring to the cleanness of the heart.
+This verse refers to people who have a heart that is as clean as a newborn baby and think no wicked things inside of them; this kind of heart can be counted as following the teachings of the Bible.
+These people look as though they are the first to go to heaven, but there is one problem with their hearts: they have yet to open their hearts to accept the Lord Jesus.
+On the other hand, you have the hearts of mature persons that do not look clean, yet they have opened their hearts to the Lord, and their heart is cleansed by the blood of the Lord Jesus; these look as last, but in fact, are the first to go in the kingdom of the heavens (see Matthew 21:31).
+The heart of the mature person that is cleansed by the blood of the Lord Jesus that is the one to be first (see Luke 18:9-14).